 – Quinoa and chicken or pork bowl

-The meals consumed after that post race/workout meal should now be protein/fat/vegetable based.
+The meals consumed after workouts should be protein/fat/vegetable based.

 These are the “building blocks” of good nutrition, and your body will naturally crave them if you fueled properly before.
 And remember this isn’t about perfection or being a zealot about your food!